How to Investigate Home Page Home | All Background Checks | Business Sign-up | Articles | Public Records | Be Your Own Detective PI Course

 Some states maintain divisions, agencies, or departments that compile and maintain both motor vehicle records and driver records (driver licenses and driving records); other states maintain separate divisions.

-The rules governing the release of driving records and driver license records, like those governing motor vehicle records, vary widely.
-Most states will provide a current address for an individual driver.
+The rules governing the release of driving records and driver license records, like those governing motor vehicle records, also vary widely.
+Most states will provide a current address for an individual driver

 Driver license information: If the laws of the state in question allow the release of driver license information, it will contain the name and address of the individual, DOB, height, weight, color of eyes, hair color, type of license issued, and sometimes, the license expiration date.